-Are you suspecting that what you are seeing and feeling are the warning signs of a breakup?
-Is your wife/girlfriend, husband/boyfriend about to end the relationship/marriage or are you thinking about it?
+Are you suspecting that what you'e seeing and feeling are the warning signs of a breakup?
+Is your wife/girlfriend, husband/boyfriend about to end your relationship or marriage or are you thinking about it?

 If you are worried that your partner or spouse is looking for a way out, you need to be fully aware of all the potential signs that your relationship is over .

 Your partner, or maybe you, will have come to the conclusion that it is all over after repeated periods of unhappiness.
 Often these periods of dissatisfaction, irritation, anger, frustration, hurt and disappointments increase in length and appear more frequently.

 In a long-term committed relationship, the signs that your relationship is in trouble are very likely to appear in stages and cycles.
 It is not unusual for these cycles of ups and downs to continue over several years.

 However, sometimes a breakup appears to happen out of the blue without apparent early warning signs.

 Nevertheless, a breakup and even divorce is always a process with a beginning, a middle and an end - you'll know when you look back.
 Statements like ’I am leaving you’ or "I don't love you anymore" are unlikely to have risen out of a 'sudden' realisation - even if it seems like that to you.